withDataLove/.github/.github/ISSUE_TEMPLATE/incident.md

 ---
-name: Incident report
+name: Incident
-about: Create a report to help us improve
+about: Create a report regarding an incident
-title: '[Incident Report]'
+title: '[Incident]'

 ---
 ## Incident Details: